mizjaggy18/S_CellDetect_Stardist_SISH_ROI/README.md

+9th May 2023: Modified by Zaka Ur Rehman (Multimedia University Cyberjaya) to use with HER2-SISH stain.

 # S_CellDetect_Stardist_ROI

 Cytomine (https://cytomine.org) app developed by ULiège Cytomine Research team (https://uliege.cytomine.org) for Cell/Nuclei detection in region of interests (ROIs),